-Woods, a Democrat, was the representative for Virginia's 6th congressional district from 1917 to 1923.
+Woods was the representative for Virginia’s 6th congressional district and was a Democrat.
+He served from 1917 to 1923.

 From Mar 1919 to Mar 1923, Woods missed 151 of 709 roll call votes, which is 21.3%.
 This is better than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Dec 1919-Feb 1920||39||5||12.8%||30th|

 |Dec 1921-Feb 1922||48||9||18.8%||32nd|

 |Dec 1922-Mar 1923||60||21||35.0%||57th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000